synap5e/obs-screenshot-plugin/README.md

 ## Timer

 In this mode, you can select for the image to be written automatically on a timer (between 250ms and 60s) in addition to on a hotkey.

+# Development

+## Building/Running Locally
+This plugin was developed "in-tree" i.e. checking the project out into the plugins directory of a correctly-building OBS.
+Out-of-tree builiding should also be possible.

+## Github Actions + Versioning
+The plugin will build & publish releases automatically.
+Big thanks to @wkpark for this work.

+For incrementing version numbers, remember to update `buildspec.json` to a new version, then tag HEAD with the same version.